Your ISP's retention team usually has more room on price than they admit at first. What matters is when you call and what you ask for.

-The 5 leverage points that actually move the needle
+The 5 things that make carriers move

-Competitive quotes — even rough ones
+Competing quotes, even rough ones

 Length of relationship